 We have found that researchers usually rely on their own datasets.
 Specifically, in 49 papers, they created labelled datasets by running experiments in testbeds and/or simulators, while only in 6 articles they used publicly available datasets.
 Moreover, while being a good practice, releasing the created dataset along with the published paper is still not the case for most of the publications (i.e., only 6 datasets were released).
 Here, we describe datasets available online that the community can immediately use for further ML-based Wi-Fi performance optimization.

-CRAWDAD\footnote{\url{http://www.crawdad.org}} is a repository with a vast set of WiFi measurements.
-The datasets include traces from smartphones performing WiFi scans, multipath TCP traces collected from a WiFi campus network, as well as traces collected for other wireless technologies like Bluetooth and ZigBee. \textcite{challita2018proactive} used a subset of the CRAWDAD dataset which included records (e.g., information about the amount of transfered data, error rates, signal strength) collected by polling WiFi APs every 5 minutes in a corporate research center over several weeks.
-Similarly, a dataset called \textit{sigcomm2008} contains traces of wireless network measurement collected during the SIGCOMM 2008 conference.
+CRAWDAD\footnote{\url{http://www.crawdad.org}} is a repository with a vast set of Wi-Fi measurements.
+The datasets include traces from smartphones performing Wi-Fi scans, multipath TCP traces collected from a Wi-Fi campus network, as well as traces collected for other wireless technologies like Bluetooth and ZigBee. \textcite{challita2018proactive} used a subset of the CRAWDAD dataset which included records (e.g., information about the amount of transfered data, error rates, signal strength) collected by polling Wi-Fi APs every 5 minutes in a corporate research center over several weeks.
+Similarly, a dataset called \textit{sigcomm2008} contains traces of wireless network measurements collected during the SIGCOMM 2008 conference.